Drugs classified from Schedule 1 to Schedule 5 by DEA

 - Innocent Spouse or Passenger in Vehicle

 In Michigan, possession of analogues is a felony which can be punished by up to 2 years in prison and a fine of up to $2,000.00, or both.
-Our firm represents a fair share of clients who are arrested or searched where the police find analogues, such as Vicodin, in their possession at the time of arrest.
-Surprising, many of these clients can verify a past medical condition or prior prescription necessitating medication such as pain pills.
-However, a person may continue to take the medication long after the medical condition is resolved.
-Unless a current prescription is available, the police will charge the person with illegal possession of analogues.
+Our firm represents a fair share of clients who are arrested or searched and the police find analogues in their possession at the time of arrest.
+Lately, we are seeing several cases that involve illegal possession of Xanax and Adderall.
+Surprising, many of our clients can verify a past medical condition or prior prescription.
+However, if the drugs do not match up to a current prescription, the police will charge the person with illegal possession of analogues.
 While old medical records and prescriptions are useful in our negotiations, in most cases they will not support an outright dismissal.
 In addition, it is not a defense to produce a third person’s prescription since you only have the right to possess your own medications!

 When someone is charged with an alcohol or drug crime, our firm will try to identify if it is the result of alcoholism, abuse, an underlying substance abuse problem or addiction.
 Should this be the case, we are prepared to make prudent recommendations such as counseling and AA or NA meetings.
 These proactive measures will be used by our attorneys to advocate in the Courts on behalf of our clients.
 The Courts will look favorably upon those who engage the services of a substance abuse counselor before being ordered to do so.
 In addition, the Court is likely to require random drug and alcohol testing for someone who is in the system for any alcohol or drug crime.